Route: London Amsterdam Berlin Prague Vienna Budapest Zagreb Venice Florence Rome Milan Paris London

 As you pull into Rome, prepare to be spoilt for choice when it comes to sight-seeing in one of the world’s most photogenic cities.
 The Colosseum, Trevi Fountain and Castel Sant’Angelo, are all must-sees, of course!
 Be sure to tick off the smallest country in the world, the Vatican City, and spend the last few days of your European backpacking route exploring the historic streets, piazzas and palaces of Old Rome.
 When night falls, the city really comes alive!
 Head to any of the city’s many unique clubs and chilled bars, and you’ll be guaranteed a great trip finale!

-Take the night train over to Paris for your last destination.
-Arrive bright and early, ready to make the most of the most visited city in Europe.
+Stop off in Milan for the night before continuing on to Paris for your last destination.
+Arrive in early afternoon, ready to make the most of the most visited city in Europe.
 Catch all the best views from the top of the Eiffel Tower, the Arc de Triomph or the steps of Sacre Coeur, then refresh yourself with a glorious glass of French wine and the finest cheese.
 There’s no finer way to say goodbye to the trip of a lifetime before you zoom back to your nearest UK station to complete your adventure…

 Fancy adding few nights here to see the sights of the capital?
 Just get in touch and we can customise this for you.